-For the conversion option component of convertible debenture and warrant liability valued based on market-based valuation technique, the inputs can be judgmental (See Note 13).
-A +/- 25% change in the fair value of these Level 3 liabilities as at June 30, 2020 will result in a corresponding +/- \$96,667.
+For the conversion option component of convertible debenture and warrant liability valued based on market-based valuation technique, the inputs can be judgmental (See Notes 8 and 13).
+A +/- 25% change in the fair value of these Level 3 liabilities as at June 30, 2021 will result in a corresponding +/- \$1,112,654 change in the net loss for the year.